Frequently Asked Questions

 We’re located on the fourth floor of Holmes Hall, room 412.
-Holmes Hall is attached to Lake, Nightingale, and Meserve Halls, and our closest entrance is off of Leon Street.
-Our Snell Library location is located at The Hub on the first floor or behind the Argo Tea, room 136.
+Holmes Hall is attached to Lake, Nightingale, and Meserve Halls.
+The closest entrance is off of Leon Street.
+We also offer same-day consulting at 136 Snell Library (the room behind Argo Tea).

 Who can use the Writing Center?

 We’re open to anyone from the Northeastern University community!
-We work with faculty members, staff, undergraduate and graduate students from all academic disciplines, speakers of other languages as well as native speakers of English, and weak, average, and strong writers.
-We also offer classroom visits, and can arrange staff development workshops.
+We work with faculty members, staff, undergraduate and graduate students from all academic disciplines.
+We work with multilingual writers and native speakers of English.
+We offer classroom visits and arrange staff development workshops.

 How do I make an appointment?

-You can make an appointment by registering an account with our schedule service, then log onto the current schedule and choose an hour that is most convenient for you.
+You can make an appointment by registering an account with our scheduling service (WCOnline).
+Log onto the current schedule and choose an appointment slot that is most convenient for you.